j-anton/j-anton/README.md

-Hi, I am John (although my nickname is Jack).
+Hi, I am Jack (a nickname for John).
 I like to code and will upload here from time to time.

 <!--
 **j-anton/j-anton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.